yast/yast-autoinstallation/doc/error_reporting.md

 )
 ```

-An important difference with existing error reporting mechanism in (Auto)YaST is that the messages
+An important difference with the `Yast::Report` mechanism is that the messages are not shown when
-are not shown when they are added.
-Instead, all of them are displayed at the same point, [after the
+they are added.
+Instead, all of them are displayed at the same point, [after the profile is
-profile is
 imported](https://github.com/yast/yast-autoinstallation/blob/2edc7bf7d1cee1310a5c120ce9a131d6ff9a430f/src/clients/inst_autosetup.rb#L430).
 Moreover, reporting errors and warning settings are honored when displaying those messages.
 Check
 the